Julia-Immer/developer-notes/developer-notes.md

 If it prints a remote, it's tracking something.
 If it prints nothing and returns failure, it's not.
     A :  Both branches should track the remote versions of themselves.  feature2 tracks remote feature2, known as origin/feature2

+## Creating A New Repo

+When creating a repo with github desktop, it generates a new folder of that name to house the repo.
+So if you want your repo called "resume" and you tell it to generate the repo inside your "resume" folder, inside your workspace, then the path will be ".../workspace/resume/resume".
+Yes I did this.

 # Deployment

 Build jar: